Jamie -- Year 213

 Optionally, your horse can join a land.
 All the lands under the "Live" section operate by their own rules, which are determined by the current leaders of that land.
 Some lands may accept everyone, while some may accept characters based on certain criteria.
 If you aren't sure, have your horse come to the border and wait for a member of that land (almost every land appreciates when you respect borders anyway).
 Some lands may have a traditional herd structure, while others may operate as a monarchy, and some may have combinations of these, or totally different governing structures.
 Check out each land and see where your horse fits in the best!

 Lands are joined, first and foremost, in character.
 Your character can go to the Field and be recruited by a member of a land, or they can head directly to the land they want to live in and speak to a member of that land.

 Once a character has joined ICly, you must update your display group in order to be considered a member of that land and participate in steals, challenges, votes, etc. (your display group will add that cute little icon next your character’s name).

 At the top right menu bar, hover over your character name and click “User CP” in the dropdown.

 In the menu bar on the left-hand side, under “Miscellaneous”, choose “Group Memberships”.

 Here, a list of all the user groups (each land) will be displayed with an option to “Join Group”.
 Click “Join Group” next to the land you wish to join.
-The leader of that land must accept your request to join before you can proceed to the next step.

 If you leave the land, just choose “Leave Group” in the same section as above.
 Though you can belong to a kingdom and its territories, you should pick your primary land for your display group.